cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

 # Learning by building and testing

-By putting something tangible in front of people who've been affected by cybercrime or fraud, we were able to learn about what they need and adjust prototypes to address more of those needs.
+By putting tangible things in front of people who've been affected by cybercrime or fraud, we are learning about what they need and adjusting our prototypes to address more of those needs.

-You can find an overview of the prototypes built, tested, and iterated on, below:
+You can find an overview of the prototypes built, tested, and iterated on, so far, below:

  * [Concept 1: Reporting cybercrime with a single identifier](https://rac-concept-1.herokuapp.com/) *(April 2019)*
  * [Concept 2: Finding out where to report scams and online crimes](https://rac-concept-2.herokuapp.com/) *(May 2019)*